rust-lang/rust/src/doc/rustc-dev-guide/src/part-1-intro.md

-# Part 1: Building, debugging, and contributing to Rustc
+# Part 1: Building, Debugging, and Contributing to `rustc`

 This section of the rustc-dev-guide contains knowledge that should be useful to you regardless of what part of the compiler you are working on.
 This includes both